sjjbirch/myshalair-public/README.md

 ## Functions, ranges, classes (PRG1006-4.3 Utilises functions, ranges and classes)
 #### HD
 Just look at the absolute chaddery in something as simple as seeds.rb, for example the use of classes, functions and ranges at ``phonenumber: "04#{rand(10000000..30000000)}"`` to generate random valid Australian mobile phone numbers is sophisticated and demonstrates exceptional understanding, or the entirity of the frontend litter update helper called ``updateItemInArray()`` found at ``src/Components/utils/helpers/generalTools.js`` which is used by ``src/Components/Pages/LitterRoute/LitterUpdate/LitterUpdate.js``, which is simply marvelous.
+A final one is the ``pedigree()`` function in the dogs controller, which is a variable recursive function that builds dog family trees with cool use of ranges and classes.

+## Functions (PRG1006-1.2 Demonstrate use of functions)
+#### HD
+Commenting is gold standard readability and maintainability stuff in the format ``inputs: {inputs}, outputs: {outputs}, called by: {functions that call it}, dependencies: {inverse of called by}, known issues: {known issues}, feature supported: {the features that rely on the function``} applied to every function that isn't default.

 ## Libraries (CMP1043-1.3 Appropriate use of libraries used in the app)
 #### HD
-See descriptions below.
+Libraries are enumerated and described in the front-end and back end sections below, at length.

 ## Flow control (PRG1006-1.1 Demonstrate code flow control)
 #### HD
-It's flawless.
+Flawless flow control is demonstrated all over the place.
+Nary an error to be seen!

 ## Functionality ( PRG1006-6.1 App functionality):
 #### HD
-This website is so much more than my next door neighbour deserves.
-This should well and truly exceed her expectations.
+This website is so much more than my next door neighbour deserves, sorry, I meant expects.
+I meant to say it exceeds user expectations.

-## Functions (PRG1006-1.2 Demonstrate use of functions)
-#### HD
-The commenting is gold standard with some super advanced stuff going on.

 ## Other marking criteria
 #### ?